Kelvin returns for his second season as Head Coach.

 My daughters (10&12) will be on the team this summer.
 They also participate in soccer, gymnastics, and other activities.
 Along with my son and my wife Amy, we enjoy other family activities in the area as well.
 When the summer team season is over, we will head out for our annual trip to Northern Wisconsin to cool off.

 I am excited to be a part of the Cedar Park Typhoon family!
-Although this summer will be my first time helping to coach the team, I already feel a strong connection to the Typhoons as my grandchildren, Parker and Payton have been with the team since they were 6 & unders.
+I already feel a strong connection to the Typhoons as my grandchildren, Parker and Payton have been with the team since they were 6 & unders.

 I too started my swimming career on my own neighborhood swim in Houston and had a blast!
 It led to swimming my high school years at the “Dads Club”, under “Skip” Kenney (former head coach at Stanford), and with Rob Orr (USC graduate and head coach at Princeton).
 While at the Dads Club, I was a member of the National Record setting 15-17 boys 800 freestyle relay.